Calipao/MyAnimeList/README.md

 # MyAnimeList

 My custom modern style for MAL.
-See bellow the code you need to use.
+See below the code you need to use.

 # Example
 My list [here](https://myanimelist.net/animelist/Calipao).